K0F/GLFW_SuperCollider_XYScope/README.md

+# GLFW_SuperCollider_XYScope

+Hardware-accelerated XY vector oscilloscope for SuperCollider using GLFW and OpenGL.

 # SuperCollider plugin XYScope (GLFW)

 This is kind of obviously silly one.
 I had some sketches back in 0's doing practically the same in the most weird environments imaginable.